 Starting a business in retirement can be a rewarding and fulfilling experience.
 It offers the opportunity to pursue your passions, stay mentally and physically active, and potentially boost your retirement income.
 By carefully considering your skills, interests, and resources, you can find a business idea that aligns with your retirement goals.

 Remember to approach your new venture with enthusiasm, but also with careful planning and realistic expectations.
-Seek advice from professionals when needed, and don’t be afraid to lean on your years of experience and wisdom.
+Seek professional advice when needed, and don’t be afraid to lean on your years of experience and wisdom.
 With dedication and perseverance, your retirement years could become some of your most productive and satisfying.

 Whether you’re looking to consult in your former field, turn a hobby into a profitable venture, or explore entirely new horizons, entrepreneurship in retirement can open doors to exciting possibilities.
 Embrace this new chapter with confidence, knowing that your lifetime of experience has prepared you for this exciting journey.